campug/learning-resources/README.rst

 And also, Jupyter notebooks
 ---------------------------

-Quoting the `Moving on from Mu`_ page, `Jupyter Notebooks`_ are an amazing way to create an interactive narrative with code, multi-media and traditional prose.
+Quoting the `Moving on from Mu`_ page, "`Jupyter Notebooks`_ are an amazing way to create an interactive narrative with code, multi-media and traditional prose".

-Jupyter notebooks can be used as a way of mixing notes (in markdown) and Pythod code, with the results of running that code.
+Jupyter notebooks can be used as a way of mixing notes (in markdown) and Python code, with the results of running that code.
 This idea is very much based on lab notebooks, where text, calculations and graphs would all be written down.
 Only here, the calcualtions and graphs (and other things) can be generated live from the results of running Python code.